Retinal Focal Laser

 - Wear sunglasses with UVA and UVB protection.
 Ultraviolet (UV) light from the sun can damage your eyes and increase your risk for vision loss.

 - Eat foods that contain eye-healthy nutrients.
 Healthy nutrients include vitamin A, vitamin C, vitamin E, omega-3 fatty acids, lutein, and zeaxanthin.
-They can be found in foods such as spinach, kale, collard greens, fish, and vegetable oils.
+They can be found in foods such as spinach, peanuts, salmon, collard greens, avocados, squash, eggs, and blueberries.
 Ask your healthcare provider for a full list of foods that contain eye-healthy nutrients.
-You may need to take a vitamin or supplement to help you get enough of these nutrients.
+You may also need to take a vitamin or supplement to help you get enough of these nutrients.

 - Exercise as directed.
 Exercise can help control your blood pressure and blood sugar levels.
 Ask your healthcare provider about the best exercise plan for you.